-Mid-range: Mid-range rockers sit in the $75 to $150 range.
+In this range, rockers sit in the $75 to $150 range.
 These products tend to have more rocking and vibration modes than cheaper models.
 Their designs have more developed bassinets, too, and they often have musical components.

 Take your time during assembly.
 Like any baby accessory or furniture, baby rockers usually require assembly.
 In some models, it’s pretty straightforward.
 In others, it could take tools and a couple hours of your time.

 Check the recall list.
 Before finalizing your purchase, check recall lists to see whether your baby rocker is on it.
 Keep in mind that an older model isn’t necessarily an outdated or recalled model.
 A model that has been around a long time has withstood the test of time, which can be a good thing.

 What suits one baby might not suit the next.
 Your friend might rave about their baby rocker, but that doesn’t mean it’s the only one you should consider.
 Explore as many models and styles as necessary, and trust your gut when it comes to choosing the best for your baby.

 A. Parents of yesteryear will tell you that you can successfully rear a child without the aid of a baby rocker.
 More than anything, it’s a creature comfort for your baby that adds to their sensory stimulation and frees your hands.
 There are some parents who swear by baby rockers and others who are happy without them.
 Make the choice that's best for your baby and your family.

 A. Absolutely.
 In fact, if you’re short on space, it’s probably your best option.
 Other than the pared-down cushioning and simplified details, compact baby rockers are no different than full-size ones.
 While they may offer fewer rocking modes and features, they’re still plenty effective at engaging and calming your baby.